Cosmos calls itself the Internet of Blockchains. So what is Cosmos Crypto exactly?

-For the newbies here, a consensus mechanism is just a way for the everyone to agree on what happened.
+For the newbies here, a consensus mechanism is just a way for everyone to agree on what happened.

 This information goes in a block.

-Subsequently, a bunch of code and cryptography ensures everyone agrees that this is the truth after which the block gets added the chain.
+Subsequently, a bunch of code and cryptography ensures everyone agrees that this is the truth after which the block gets added to the chain.

 And there you have it: your immutable blockchain with all transactions that have ever happened.